JesseTG/awesome-qt/README.md

 ## Bindings in Other Languages

 This section describes software that enables creation of Qt software in a primary language other than C++.
-Libraries that allow run-time scripting in a Qt application are listed under [#integrations](Integrations).
+Libraries that allow run-time scripting in a Qt application are listed under [Integrations](#integrations).

 - [Python (via PyQt)](https://riverbankcomputing.com/software/pyqt) [:package:](https://www.riverbankcomputing.com/software/pyqt/download5) - Arguably the most comprehensive and well-known binding of Qt to another language.
 - [Python (via PySide)](https://wiki.qt.io/PySide) [:package:](https://code.qt.io/cgit/pyside/pyside.git) - Another binding for Python, which has been officially adopted by the Qt project.